tetul/starter-academic/content/project/Honeybees/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Honey bee foraging and the histaminergic system"
-summary: "This project stems from my PhD work where I found a correlation between honey bee foraging behavior and the ratios between histamine and its precursor, histidine.
+summary: "This project stems from my PhD work where I found a correlation between honey bee foraging behavior, across behavioral contexts, and the ratios between histamine and its precursor, histidine.
 I explore this using pharmacological experiments in this project.
-By treating feeder trained bees with histamine, histidine, or the antagonist ranitidine, we look for changes in foraging activity."
+By treating feeder trained bees with histamine, histidine, or the antagonist ranitidine, we look for changes in foraging activity.

+Histamine  is the transmitter of the photoreceptor, and is involved in other behaviors including mechanosensation and circadian rhythmicity.
+However, it has not been given much importance in other behaviors.
+The finding that it might be involved in foraging behavior opens the possibility that its function in invertebrates and vertebrates are coonserved, in regulating appetitive motivation."
 authors: []
 tags: []
 categories: []